feature-engine/feature_engine/docs/contribute/index.rst

 ==========

-Feature-engine is an open source project, originally designed to support the online course `Feature Engineering for Machine Learning <https://courses.trainindata.com/p/feature-engineering-for-machine-learning>`_, but has now gained popularity and supports transformations beyond those taught in the course.
+Feature-engine is an open source project, originally designed to support the online course `Feature Engineering for Machine Learning <https://www.trainindata.com/p/feature-engineering-for-machine-learning>`_, but has now gained popularity and supports transformations beyond those taught in the course.

-Feature-engine is currently supported by a small community and we will be delighted to accept contributions, large or small, that you wish to make to the project.
+Feature-engine is currently supported by a growing community and we will be delighted to accept contributions, large or small, that you wish to make to the project.

 Contributing to open-source is a great way to learn and improve coding skills, and also a fun thing to do.
 If you've never contributed to an open source project, we hope to make it easy for you with the following guidelines.